I2S9/Breast-cancer/README.md

 <img src="https://github.com/I2S9/Breast-cancer/assets/111307883/56414bf6-aece-4333-af82-5f3ec8ef3616" width="600">

 <p align="justify">
-We have what we call a **type I error** and **type II error**. **Type I error** indicates that the prediction must tell us that the patient has a disease.
+We have what we call a type I error and type II error.
+Type I error indicates that the prediction must tell us that the patient has a disease.
 However for the true class, he actually didn't which is again, it's still an error and we call it a type I error because the patient still ok.
 However, type II error that's a huge problem and we wanted to avoid it at all costs especially if it's a life-threatening disease like cancer.
 Here, if we have our true class said it's positive that mean the patient had cancer but we said no, the ML model said that the patient is ok.
 </p>